wagtail-nest/wagtail-personalisation/docs/editor_guide/creating_segments.rst

 .. figure:: ../_static/images/edit_segment_specifics.png
    :alt: The form that allows you to configure specific segment options.

-1. Enter a name for your segment.
+1. Enter a name for your segment

     Choose something meaningful like "Newsletter campaign visitors".
 This will ensure you'll have a general idea which visitors are in this segment in